What should I do if I have a tight foreskin?

 Circumcision is the mainstay of treatment if the foreskin is scarred by balanitis xerotica obliterans.
 This is one of medicine's oldest operations and has often been depicted in ancient and religious art (pictured above right; by Signorelli).
 Download a leaflet about circumcision.

-Prepuceplasty is effective In children with congenital tightening of the foreskin.
+Preputioplasty is effective In children with congenital tightening of the foreskin.
 Several incisions are made into the tip of the foreskin to expose the head of the penis.
 The foreskin then needs to be retracted regularly until it has healed completely.
-Prepuceplasty is totally ineffective in adults.
+Preputioplasty has a very limited role in adults and is not effective in those with a very tight foreskin due to active Lichen sclerosus.

 Frenuloplasty is the best option if the tightness is due to a short penile frenulum, rather than a tight foreskin.
 However, a short frenulum may also be associated with a some scarring of the foreskin, so full circumcision is still needed in some patients.
 Download a leaflet about frenuloplasty.